dsteves28/CyberSecurity-Bootcamp/README.md

      - This policy defends against brute-force attacks, in which attackers can enter a million passwords in just a few minutes.

 3. **Create a GPO: Enabling Verbose PowerShell Logging and Transcription**
-   - PowerShell is often used as a living off the land hacker tool.
-     - Once a hacker gains access to a Windows machine, they will leverage built-in tools, such as PowerShell and wmic, as much as possible to achieve their goals while trying to stay under the radar.
    - A PowerShell practice that is recommended regardless of whether PowerShell is enabled or disabled: **Enabling enhanced PowerShell logging and visibility through verbosity.**
      - This type of policy is important for tools like SIEM and for forensics operations, as it helps combat obfuscated PowerShell payloads.

 4. **Create a Script: Enumerate Access Control Lists**
    - A PowerShell script that will enumerate the Access Control List of each file or subdirectory within the current working directory.
-     - In Windows, access to files and directories are managed by Access Control Lists (ACLs).
-These identify which entities (known as security principals), such as users and groups, can access which resources.
-ACLs use security identifers to manage which principals can access which resources.

 5. **Verifing the PowerShell Logging GPO**
    - A test to verify that the PowerShell logging GPO is working properly.